-The AIoT NF uses f function to calculate the disable security parameter with the input parameters key K, AIoT ID, disable type and counter, i.e., f (K, AIoT ID, disable type, counter)
+The AIoT NF uses f function to calculate the disable security parameter with the input parameters key K, AIoT ID, disable type and counter, i.e., f (K, AIoT ID, disable type, counter).
+The initial value of the counter is set to zero and AIoT NF increases the counter by one for each subsequent disable operation.
+When the counter overflows, the AIoT NF resets the counter to zero.